 Adam currently performs in a number of groups in the New York, Baltimore, and DC areas both as a leader and sideman.
-In February 2009 Adam co-founded Out of Your Head, a collective of improvising musicians in Baltimore devoted to broadening the local creative music scene.
+In February 2009 he co-founded Out of Your Head, a collective of improvising musicians in Baltimore devoted to broadening the local creative music scene.
 In February 2012 he began a second chapter of OOYH in Brooklyn, NY.
-He curates performances for the Brooklyn chapter every first and third Sunday at Freddy’s Bar and Backroom in South Slope.
-Adam was awarded an Individual Artist Grant for music composition in 2012 and 2009 and music performance in 2010 from the Maryland State Arts Council.
-He won a Baker Artist Baltimore’s Choice Prize in 2009, which was the inaugural year of the award.
-Adam has released albums featuring his compositions with Quartet Offensive and Turn Around Norman, and performs regularly with Danny Gouker’s Signal Problems, Party Pack!, and a new Baltimore-based dectet called Lubbock which he co-founded with Dave Ballou.
-He has studied double bass with many great performers and teachers of the instrument, including Michael Formanek, Jeffrey Weisner, Jack Budrow, Rodney Whitaker, and Sam Cross and additional studies with Drew Gress and Gary Thomas.
+Adam has released albums featuring his compositions with Quartet Offensive and Turn Around Norman, and performs regularly with Ideal Bread, Kate Gentile Trio, Laila & Smitty, Patrick Breiner’s Double Double, Danny Gouker’s Signal Problems, BeeP HonK, How To Make A Mountain, and a Baltimore-based dectet called Lubbock which he co-founded with Dave Ballou.
+He currently leads two NY-based bands, Haverchuck and Party Pack ICE–for more information about any of these groups please refer to the Projects section of this site.
+Adam has studied double bass with many great performers and teachers of the instrument, including Michael Formanek, Jeffrey Weisner, Jack Budrow, Rodney Whitaker, and Sam Cross and additional studies with Drew Gress and Gary Thomas.